DSCmatter/AWS-Serverless-Email-Marketing/readme.md

 # AWS-Serverless-Email-Marketing

-Is a **serverless email marketing system** built using AWS services.
+A **serverless email marketing system** built using AWS services.
 It enables automated email campaigns using **Amazon S3, SES, Lambda, and EventBridge**.

 ## 🚀 Features